Home / Guides / Citation Guides / APA Format / Formatting an APA title page

 Page Title Examples

-While there is no maximum length for titles, the APA recommends keeping your title concise while still including key terms.
+While there is no maximum length for titles, the APA recommends keeping the title concise while still including key terms.

 Students should include the name of the department followed by the name of their school.
 This should be centered on the page and appear after the author's name.